 A further coal mine, Eldon Drift, opened in 1934 and closed in 1962.
 At the time of closure it employed 277 persons.

 The mines brought with them the need for air and recreation for people who lived locally.
-There was an open air swimming pool for the pitmen, built in 1912 by Pease & Partners, then owners of South Durham Colliery.
-Tennis courts and bowling greens, together with a gym were also constructed for which the miners paid a subscription of 1d per week.
+There was an open air swimming pool for the pitmen, built in 1912 by Pease and Partners, the then owners of South Durham Colliery.
+Tennis courts and bowling greens, together with a gym were also constructed, for which the miners paid a subscription of 1d (one penny) per week.
 There were also allotments.
-All of these are long gone (the pool closed with the onset of the Second World War), but an original plaque recording the names of some of the winners of swimming races at the pool is housed today in Eldon Community Centre.
+All of these are long gone (the pool closed with the onset of the Second World War).
+An original plaque recording the names of some of the winners of swimming races at the pool is housed today in Eldon Community Centre.

-There has been little in the way of development in Eldon since the 1950’s.
+There has been little in the way of development in Eldon since the 1950’s until the completion of the Barn development in Old Eldon referred to above.
 Eldon was declared by the then Durham County Council to be one of several “Category D” villages which were to receive no new building, either residential or commercial.
-Some of the houses by the 1960’s were in a poor condition (such as Halls Row) and were demolished.
-However, there was a strong community spirit and whilst there is some housing stock which requires improvements, many of the long standing residents have improved their homes extensively.
+Some of the houses by the 1960’s were in a poor condition, such as Halls Row, and were demolished.
+However, there was a strong community spirit and whilst there is some housing stock which requires improvement, many of the long standing residents have modernised their homes extensively.

 The last major working of coal, at Eldon Deep opencast coal site, was completed in 2002.
-There is still a brickworks on the fringe of Eldon and strategic mineral deposits adjacent identified in the County Durham Local Plan, but the brickworks is well-screened with mature planting and is currently mothballed due to the current economic situation.
-You would be hard pressed today to believe that coal mining had ever taken place in what is now an attractive semi-rural area.
+The brickworks on the fringe of Eldon closed in the last decade and has been replaced by a materials recycling facility.
+There are strategic mineral deposits adjacent, identified in the County Durham Local Plan and the quarry next to the former brickworks which produced brick shale and associated coal and clay still operates.
+You would be hard pressed today to believe that coal mining had ever taken place in what is now an attractive semi-rural area which has been extensively planted with trees.

-In addition to the three original cartouches on the Banner, there is an addition one, containing an image of Lord Derek Foster, who was formerly a Member of Parliament for our area.
+In addition to the three original cartouches on the Banner, there is an addition one, containing an image of the late Lord Derek Foster, who was formerly a Member of Parliament for our area.